 If you are still stuck, ask yourself, are you using a good quality breast pump?
 While some moms are doing fine and pumping ample of milk using whatever breast pumps, some others need a little help and the choice of breast pump matters a lot.

-I suggest to use only good-quality breast pumps such as Spectra or Medela (don't easily fall for newer models that may be cheaper but with unknown quality).
+I suggest to use only good-quality breast pumps such, don't easily fall for newer models that may be cheaper but with unknown quality.

 4. Psychological factor